about us

 Upper Iowa Beef is the biggest company in Lime Springs, a rural town in northeast Iowa supported in large part by the agricultural industry — from feed crops to raising cattle.
 An $8.8 million federal grant will allow the homegrown company to expand its meat processing facility, which will create jobs and improve capacity, allowing Upper Iowa Beef to work with even more angus cattle producers. | Photo: Upper Iowa Beef

-Resource Rural aims to leverage billions of dollars from federal programs for rural communities across the United States–where outside investment has fallen far behind support for suburban and urban counterparts–to make a tangible difference across climate, infrastructure, economic development, and workforce projects.
+Resource Rural mobilizes resources to enable rural communities to unlock public and private investment to make a tangible difference across infrastructure, economic development, energy, climate, and workforce projects.
 Beyond the dollars raised for communities, Resource Rural will build rural community capacity, diversify and strengthen rural economies, grow civic power, shift narratives, attract philanthropic investment, and document learning.

 We believe our nation is better off when rural people and organizations have the resources to thrive.